Armed Forces Revolutionary Council (Ghana): 4 June military coup

 The AFRC came to power in a coup that removed the Supreme Military Council, another military regime, from power.
 The June 4 coup was preceded by an abortive attempt on May 15, 1979, when Flt.
 Lt.
 Jerry Rawlings and other ranks were arrested.
-Their trial only served to make them popular until they were eventually released on the morning of June 4 by young officers and noncommissioned officers inspired by Rawlings.
+Their trial only served to make them popular among the junior ranks of the armed forces and the general public.
+As a result of this, Peter Tasiri Azongo, a Lance Corporal in the Armed Forces organised some colleagues who attacked the facilities where Rawlings was being held and released him in the early hours of June 4.

 During the fighting that ensued throughout the day, a number of military personnel died.
 These include Major General Odartey-Wellington, who led the government's resistance to the coup d'état, and Colonel Joseph Enningful, who was a former Commander of the Support Services of the Ghana Armed Forces.
 Other soldiers who died that day include Second-Lieutenant J. Agyemang Bio, Corporal William Tingan, Lance Corporal Sorkpor, Trooper Samuel Larsey, Trooper Emmanuel Koranteng-Apau, Lance Corporal Gilbert Kwabla Folivi-Tayko and Lance Corporal Mamudu Kalifa.
 They were all buried with full military honours at the Osu Military Cemetery in Accra.